 Keep in mind that many cities and locales in California have the authority to add additional transfer taxes on top of the standard county rates.
 Alameda County, for example, may charge up to $12 per $1000 of home value!
 Be sure to check local rates before signing a purchase agreement to ensure you're not blindsided by an unexpected tax.

 Can You Deduct Transfer Taxes?

 According to the Internal Revenue Service (IRS), property transfer taxes cannot be deducted from your income tax return.
 However, you can deduct transfer taxes from your overall capital gain.

 When you sell a home, you have to pay the capital gains tax on your profits.
 You can deduct the transfer tax amount from your capital gains.
 This way, you make a lesser profit, which in turn means that you have to pay lesser tax.

 So, even though you can't deduct transfer taxes directly from your income tax, you can lessen your tax burden indirectly by paying lesser capital gains tax.

-In most cases, the property transfer tax is paid by the seller.
-So, when you’re filing your taxes, make sure to deduct the transfer tax from your capital gain.
+Transfer taxes are paid at the closing of a deal, and in most cases are paid by the seller.
+So, when you're filing your taxes, sellers should be sure to deduct the transfer tax from their capital gain.